This post contains affiliate links. Please see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-It’s a spicy, fermented cabbage, similar to sauerkraut, but with Korean flavors such as garlic, ginger, & chilies.
-I like to add a spoonful to my savory meals.
+Kimchi is a spicy, fermented cabbage, similar to sauerkraut, but with Korean flavors such as garlic, ginger, & chilies.
+It tastes tangy, salty, spicy, and sour plus it has a little bit of heat!

-The fermentation process creates an environment that allows friendly bacteria to multiply.
-These include probiotics, which are live microorganisms that are known to offer health benefits when consumed in large quantities.
+The fermentation process creates an environment that allows friendly bacteria, called probiotics, to multiply.
+These natural probiotics are known to offer health benefits when consumed in large quantities.

 Fermented foods such as kimchi offer probiotics, which may help prevent and treat several conditions such as: